pravega/pravega-samples/scenarios/change-data-capture/README.md

 # Pravega CDC Demo

-This page demonstrates how to preserve the CDC (Change Data Capture) from MySQL into Pravega and consume them in Flink.
+This page demonstrates how to preserve the CDC (change data capture) from MySQL into Pravega and consume them in Flink.

+> Change data capture (CDC) is used to determine and track the data that has changed so that actions can be taken using the changed data.
+It is often used in data-warehouse environments where we want have a copy or log of the existing data.

+We use Pravega as the streaming storage system which can preserve the continuous data stream, so the change data can be both written to and read from a durable, elastic and consistent place.
+Also, the debezium json format is used as the intermediate format when we transfer the data.
+You may have a look at [Pravega](https://cncf.pravega.io/) and [Debezium](https://debezium.io/) respectively at their homepage.

 ## Preparation